Bayesian analysis of a Unified Dark Matter model with transition: can it alleviate the $H_{0}$ tension?: A simple UDM toy model

 We compare in Fig.~\ref{fig:deltaH_approx} the shifts predicted by the slow transition regime as a function of $\beta$ (blue line) and the numerical resolution of Friedmann equation Eq.~\eqref{Feq} (green lines).
 Overall, Eq~\eqref{eq:deltaH_slow} offers a good approximation for values of $\beta \ll 1$ and $a_t$ sufficiently small, although it tends to slightly overestimate the cases with greater $a_t$, see for instance the dashed green line in Fig.~\ref{fig:deltaH_approx}.
 Notably, the slow transition approximation holds even for values of $\beta \approx 1$.
 This is explained by the fact that the next-to-leading order term in Eq.~\eqref{rhobetasmall} scales as $\alpha^4$, which is also negligible for such $\beta$.
 Additionally, the shifts in the cosmological constant and matter energy densities are negligible too in this case.

 Finally, we note from Fig.~\ref{fig:deltaH_approx} that the slow transition regime (or small deviations of it, \textit{i.e.}, $\beta \gtrsim 1$) could alleviate the tension.
-Interestingly, we see in the top panel of Fig.~\ref{fig:wz_wec} that the limit $\beta = 1$ (lightest blue line) features a phantomic dark energy component $w_{\mathrm{\rm DE}} < -1$ without violating the WEC.
-This is not surprising though since, after the transition, $\rho_{\rm aux}$ is dominated by the phantomic contribution $\rho_{\rm ph}$ with an EoS parameter $w_{\rm ph} = -2$.
+The horizontal black line corresponds to $H_0 \simeq 72$, a lower threshold needed to explain the mean $H_0$ measurements from various supernovae type 1a would at 1$\sigma$ (see \textit{e.g.} figure 10 of \cite{Perivolaropoulos:2021jda})\footnote{Note that we focus on supernovae data in the statistical analyses of the next section.}.
+Interestingly, we see in the top panel of Fig.~\ref{fig:wz_wec} that the limit $\beta = 1$ (lightest blue line) features a phantomic dark energy component $w_{\mathrm{\rm DE}} < -1$.
+This is not surprising though since, after the transition, $\rho_{\rm comp}$ is dominated by the phantomic contribution $\rho_{\rm ph}$ with an EoS parameter $w_{\rm ph} = -2$.
+We remind that this phantomic behaviour does not violate the WEC, as seen earlier.